jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

         asyncAndThen(validateUsernameIsUnqique),
         asyncAndThen(saveUser)
     )
-    .toPromise()
-    .then(result => {
+    .subscribe(result => {
         result.match({
             Ok: user => printSavedUser(user),
-            Err: errMsg => printError(errMsg)
+            Err: error => printError(error)
         });
     });
 {% endhighlight %}

 So now that we've defined this operator we can use our railway pattern and use it with functions that transform the input and still have the power of TypeScript's type system to ensure for example we've put our switch functions in the right order and that they can only be used with the types they are defined for.

-One other side benefit of using RxJs to do this is that we can not only run our sequence of switch functions on a single item we could use the same sequence of transformations on a stream of multiple items.
-So for example you could use the same logic to import a batch of users into your user database that you use to create a single user.
+Another benefit of using RxJs to do this we can now run our sequence of switch functions on a stream of multiple items allowing us to use the same sequence of transformations whether we are working with a single item or many items.
+For example you could use the same logic to import a batch of users into your user database that you use to create a single user.

 So that's it, I hope someone finds this useful or thought provoking.
 You can see a [complete code example](https://www.github.com/jonminter/railway-oriented-programming-async) on my github.